 Specially selected grasses and planting species have been carefully considered and positioned within the landscape in accordance with their individual water needs.
-Water dependant species will be located at lower gradients while those with less need planted at higher gradients.
-Rainwater run-off will then be collected prior to entry to the Harbour Inlet and re-circulated as necessary thereby keeping maintenance costs for Bristol City Council low.
+Water dependant species are located at lower gradients while those with less need planted at higher gradients.
+Rainwater run-off is collected prior to entry to the Harbour Inlet and re-circulated as necessary thereby keeping maintenance costs low.

 The boardwalk passing through the space acts as the main thoroughfare floating over the landscape with side jetties allowing points of rest.
 Access to the meadow on the sunny side is open as a slower space of tall grasses.